 - W.J.
 Hankey, French Neoplatonism in the 20th Century, in Animus 4 (1999).

-The authors would like to thank Radek Chlup (Prague), Antonio Luis Costa Vargas (Berlin), and Sabrina Lange (Berlin) for comments.
+The authors would like to thank Radek Chlup (Prague), John Cooper (Princeton), Antonio Luis Costa Vargas (Berlin), and Sabrina Lange (Berlin) for comments.